-Across the Internet, businesses are realizing the benefits of pay-per-click advertising.
+Across the Internet, businesses are realizing the benefits of pay-per-click (PPC) advertising.
 Bing Ads can help you reach a new group of high-quality customers and increase your return on advertising spend (ROAS).
 In addition, clients with Bing Ads campaigns often have lower costs-per-click (CPC) and costs-per acquisition (CPA) than with comparable Google AdWords campaigns.

-This overview explains how Bing Ads work to help you execute marketing strategies that get better results.
+This overview explains how Bing Ads works to help you execute marketing strategies that get better results.

 After reading this training, you will understand what Bing Ads is, and how to: